 Vinegar And Plastic Bag Will Shine Your Shower Head Right Up!

 You do a good job cleaning the rest of your bathroom, but never pay attention to the shower head.
 It’s understanding why you don’t because you aren’t sure the best way to clean them.
 Well, like every hack here, this is just another easy trick for you to know about.

 Put plastic around the head then tie it tight, and let the chemicals work their magic.
 Once its done soaking, run the shower, wipe it down and everything should be good as new.

 Not everyone takes good care of their shoes, but some people find it important to do so.
 While water and other cleaners don’t always get the job done, a toothbrush and toothpaste will do just fine.

-All you need to do is put the paste on the shoe and give it a rub into the dirty areas, especially on white shoes.
+Put the paste on the shoe and give it a rub into the dirty areas, especially on white shoes.
 Scrub it down with the brush to lather the dirt and grime out.
 Once you’re done, wipe the shows down with a damp towel.

 Get The Glass Shower Doors Sparkling Again

 Here are two great ways to get your shower glass looking like brand new again.
 Which one you use depends on how much soap-scum has built it up on your shower doors.
 If you’re doing maintenance cleaning, and there isn’t much soap-scum, balled up pantyhose can do wonders.